Which European Airlines Allow Dogs in the Cabin in 2023?

 Pets Allowed in the Cabin?
 Yes

-The budget airline Norwegian permits pet dogs and cats in the cabin (plus in the hold) on flights within Schengen and/or the EU, excluding Ireland and the United Kingdom.
+The budget airline Norwegian permits pet dogs and cats in the cabin (plus in the hold) on flights within Schengen and/or the EU, excluding Iceland (plus Madeira and Svalbard for cats).

 Pegasus Airlines (Turkey)